jkool702/forkrun/DOCS/DOCS_ALL.md

 * Check escrow before touching the ring
 * If work exists, steal it
-* Consume *at most* one batch
+* Consume the recovered batch exactly as normal
-* Re-publish any leftover

-This ensures:

-* Only one owner per remainder
-* No duplication
-* Bounded contention

-If escrow is full, the worker simply completes the batch itself.
-Correctness always wins over optimization.
+This ensures fault tolerance without requiring complex rollback tracking in the core scanner logic.

 ---